awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

    ./install auto
    ```

-   *bucket\-name* is the name of the Amazon S3 sds\-s3\-latest\-bucket\-name bucket that contains the AWS CodeDeploy Resource Kit files for your region\.
+   *bucket\-name* is the name of the Amazon S3 bucket that contains the CodeDeploy Resource Kit files for your region\.
 For example, for the US East \(Ohio\) Region, replace *bucket\-name* with `aws-codedeploy-us-east-2`\.
 For a list of bucket names, see [Resource Kit Bucket Names by Region](resource-kit.md#resource-kit-bucket-names)\.

    **For Ubuntu Server**

    Here is the content of `instance-setup.sh` for Ubuntu Server:
 **Important**
-If you are installing the AWS CodeDeploy agent on Ubuntu Server 14\.04, change the third line of the file to the following:
+If you are installing the CodeDeploy agent on Ubuntu Server 14\.04, change the third line of the file to the following:
 `apt-get -y install ruby2.0`

    ```